-All paradigms are done using a 9-Hole Operant Box with Liquid Reward
+All paradigms are done using either a 9-Hole Operant Box OR the Bussey-Saksida Mouse Touch Screen Chamber (both with Liquid Reward)

 Note: Autoshaping is not a form of operant conditioning, but can be used to teach an operant behavior.

 Autoshaping, conceptually, is an example of a complex behavioral reaction controlled by the steps of classical conditioning: the pairing of a conditioned stimulus (CS) and unconditioned stimulus (US) regardless of the actions of the subject.
 The best example of autoshaping comes from work done with pigeons: if a lighted key always turns on before a food reward is delivered, the pigeon will begin to respond to the lit key as it naturally does to the food reward, by pecking it.
 In this case, the key-pecking behavior has been taught through the means of classical conditioning alone.
 The sign-tracking (see PCA, below) of the lit-key results in responding directed to it.
 Because this natural responding (pecking) is also the desired operant response to a lit key, the pigeon has now acquired the response necessary to earn a reward in an operant conditioning procedure.
 Autoshaping in a mouse is much less straightforward, especially in a 9-hole operant chamber where sign-tracking is often illustrated by the mouse simply orienting to the hole light or moving close to it, rather than interacting with the hole itself.
 Too many presentations under these response-independent conditions can actually make response acquisition much more difficult.
 In addition, there are strain and sex differences in the amount that mice sign-track (rather than goal-track)(see Dickson et al., 2015).